ArnaudoAnnA/SE_team3_thesis_management/client/src/test/manual/Thesis_Table_FE_test.md

 ![Screenshot](./screenshots/TableProp.png)

-At the bottom of the table there are several buttoms that helps to swipe the table in order to see more data.
+At the bottom of the table there are several buttons that helps to swipe the table in order to see more data.
 These work well.

 ![Screenshot](./screenshots/Button.png)